 Healthier spinach dip with Greek yogurt

 Creamy and packed with satisfying protein, this Healthier Spinach Dip with Greek Yogurt recipe, created by Christy Brissette, MS, RD, president of 80 Twenty Nutrition in Chicago, is easy to make and will fill you up.
 And this Super Bowl recipe has an extra bonus: Spinach is especially beneficial for those with diabetes as it contains protective steroids that keep blood sugar levels stable.
+(That’s probably why it makes our list of healthy foods people with diabetes will love.)
 Malkoff-Cohen recommends serving dips with crackers made from cheese like Parm Crisps and Moon Cheese.

 1 cup frozen spinach (150 grams)

 2 garlic cloves

 2 cups fat-free Greek yogurt

 1/2 cup chopped parsley